-- POWERED (green) illuminates when the channel is active, i.e., it has been "woken up" when the input signal level exceeds -77 dBu (typical threshold: may vary with programme type).
-Flashes slowly when a channel is subject to thermal limiting. - 4.
+- POWERED (green) illuminates when the channel is active, i.e., it has been "woken up" when the input signal level exceeds -77 dBu (typical threshold: may vary with programme type). - 4.
 SIGNAL (green) illuminates when the output signal level from the amplifier channel is at least 30 dB below the rated output level.